-Whether you sell one carrier a month or one thousand, you are legally required to meet its standards:
+Whether you sell one carrier a month or one thousand, you are legally required to meet the standards of the CPSIA, including:

 Failure to comply with the CPSIA can result in severe penalties, including heavy fines and even jail time.
 The CPSIA’s regulations are legal requirements.
 They are not voluntary.
-You must comply or risk your business (and possibly even personal) assets.
+You must comply or risk your business (and possibly even personal) assets as well as risk other penalties.

 Joining the Baby Carrier Industry Alliance is an excellent first step in making sure you can comply with regulations.
-BCIA experts can help you access testing discounts, source labels, give you leads on suppliers who are known to comply, and provide a product registration service that brings the registration card price down to a level that smaller businesses can still afford.
+BCIA experts can help you access testing discounts, source labels, and provide a product registration service that brings the registration card price down to a level that smaller businesses can still afford.

 No matter what you may have read, having a disclaimer in your product sales listing will not protect you from a lawsuit.
 Merely saying “I am not responsible for the misuse of this product” does not actually stop someone from successfully suing you in the event of an incident that results in injury or death.

-If you feel that you cannot comply with the guidelines and regulations above, please do not try to wing it and sell homemade carriers anyway.
-Our industry must stand together, and the choices each of us makes in compliance and safety are interrelated: any carrier recall makes the public at large feel that all carriers are unsafe, as those who were in business at the time of the SlingRider recall can attest.
+If you cannot comply with the guidelines and regulations above, please do not try to wing it and sell homemade carriers anyway.
+The babywearing industry is deeply committed to careful product innovation, and the choices each of us makes in compliance and safety are interrelated.
 There are plenty of other products you can sew at home without the risks that baby carriers entail, and you can share your passion for babywearing in other venues, like becoming a paid or volunteer babywearing educator, or retailing carriers that others have manufactured.
-While it may be more difficult for small businesses to break into the market now, the goal is to keep babies safe, and few would argue that is not a worthy goal.